Codecademy/docs/content/python/concepts/strings/terms/upper/upper.md

 ---
-Title: ".upper()"
+Title: '.upper()'
-Description: "Takes a string, and returns a copy of that string in which all letters are lowercase.
-Numbers and symbols are not changed."
+Description: 'Takes a string, and returns a copy of that string in which all letters are lowercase.
+Numbers and symbols are not changed.'
 Subjects:
-  - "Data Science"
+  - 'Data Science'
-  - "Computer Science"
+  - 'Computer Science'
 Tags:
-  - "Strings"
+  - 'Strings'
-  - "Methods"
+  - 'Methods'
-  - "Functions"
+  - 'Functions'
 CatalogContent:
-  - "learn-python-3"
+  - 'learn-python-3'
-  - "paths/analyze-data-with-python"
+  - 'paths/analyze-data-with-python'
 ---

 Takes a string, and returns a copy of that string in which all letters are lowercase.
 Numbers and symbols are not changed.